 Developing a Treatment Plan

 Working with your psychiatrist or licensed mental health professional, you will develop a plan of action to overcome major depression.
-Depending on your severity of symptoms, your doctor will recommend different levels of care.
+Depending on the severity of the symptoms, your doctor will recommend different levels of care.

 Medication for Depression

 Your psychiatrist can determine if you can benefit from medication to help rebalance the neurotransmitters associated with major depression.
-The goal of medicine is to get you feeling well enough to participate in therapeutic activities that teach you how to cope and overcome depression.
+Medicine aims to get you feeling well enough to participate in therapeutic activities that teach you how to cope and overcome depression.